Kyo laquerware Kyo shikki

-- 3. Polishing first coating of lacquer and application of intermediate coating Surfaces on which a first coat has been applied have a rough feeling.
-Polishing the first coating is the process of producing a smooth finish using water and grindstone.
-Following this, as the finishing rust hardens, raw lacquer is rubbed in.
-After drying for at least one day, lacquer in the same color is used to apply a first coating and intermediate coating, after which intermediate grinding is carried out to give a smooth finish with charcoal, in turn completing this process.
-Moreover, since time is required until lacquer dries, light coating prevents lacquer from dripping.
+After base coat application, the surface will have a rough feeling so it will be polished with water and grindstone.
+As the rust hardens, raw lacquer is rubbed in.
+After drying for at least one day, lacquer in the same color is used to apply a base and intermediate coating, after which grinding is done with charcoal to give a smooth finish.
+Since time is required until lacquer dries, lightly coating lacquer prevents it from dripping.

-- 4. Final coating Foreign matters are removed from the lacquer used in the final coating using filter paper.
-The filter paper used for Kyo Wares is Yoshino paper.
-Various techniques are used according to different purposes: shinnuri when making the final coating with black lacquer; colored lacquering when using colored lacquer; and transparent lacquering for articles that leverage the beauty of the wood grain, etc.
+Dust particles are removed from the overcoat lacquer with filter paper, Yoshino paper.
+Various techniques are used according to different purposes like shinnuri when using black lacquer for the final coat, colored lacquer, and transparent lacquer for pieces that emphasize the beauty of the wood grain.

-- 6. Roiro finishing This process produces the glossy surface that is characteristic of lacquer ware.
-Three processes are repeated as the surface is polished with charcoal, then with oil polishing powder, before lacquer is rubbed on with cotton, and finally the article is carefully polished by hand using canola oil and horn powder.
+This process produces the glossy surface that is characteristic of lacquer ware.
+The surface is polished with charcoal, then with oil polishing powder, and lacquer is rubbed on with cotton.
+These three steps are repeated multiple times and finally the article is carefully polished with canola oil and horn powder.